Sedition Act 1661: Other provisions

-The Act declared that the Solemn League and Covenant was null and void.
+The act declared that the Solemn League and Covenant was null and void.
 It also preserved Parliament's privilege of free speech, and the right of a peer to be tried in the House of Lords.

-A peer who was convicted of any offence under the Act was to be disqualified from sitting in the House of Lords, unless pardoned (although he would keep his title).
+A peer who was convicted of any offence under the act was to be disqualified from sitting in the House of Lords, unless pardoned (although he would keep his title).

 Repeal

-Sections 1 and 2 were repealed on 28 January 1863 by section 1 of, and the Schedule to, the Statute Law Revision Act 1863.
+Sections 1 and 2 of the act were repealed on 28 January 1863 by section 1 of, and the schedule to, the Statute Law Revision Act 1863.

-There were some other repeals over the years, and then the whole Act, so far as unrepealed, was repealed by the Criminal Law Act 1967.
+There were some other repeals over the years, and then the whole act, so far as unrepealed, was repealed by section 13(2) of, and part I of schedule 4 to, the Criminal Law Act 1967.